-- 39. Q. Can Treasury award a Direct Component grant or provide written approval for pre-award costs to an eligible entity for an amount that exceeds its current Trust Fund allocation available for distribution, in anticipation of future BP deposits? - A. No. Federal law prohibits awarding or obligating amounts in excess of the amounts available for award.
+Q41.
+Can Treasury award a Direct Component grant or provide written approval for pre-award costs to an eligible entity for an amount that exceeds its current Trust Fund allocation available for distribution, in anticipation of future BP deposits?

+A. No. Federal law prohibits awarding or obligating amounts in excess of the amounts available for award.
 Treasury may not approve pre-award costs or make a grant to an eligible entity that exceeds the entity's current Trust Fund allocation.
-An eligible recipient engages in pre-award project activities and incurs pre-award costs at its own risk. - 40.
-Q. Are there considerations of which eligible entities should be aware when exploring whether to issue bonds for projects that would be reimbursed with Trust Funds? - A. An eligible entity will need to consider factors such as the cost of financing and the amount of time needed to complete a project when considering whether to issue a bond to fund a project for which it plans to later seek reimbursement from its Trust Fund allocation. - All grants awarded by Treasury under the RESTORE Act must comply with the RESTORE Act, Treasury's final rule, and federal laws and regulations on grants, including the Uniform Guidance.
-We encourage eligible entities considering whether to issue bonds for projects for which they plan to seek reimbursement from the Trust Fund, to remain particularly aware of the following provisions in the Uniform Guidance: - Costs incurred for interest on borrowed capital or the use of the eligible entity's own funds, however represented, are unallowable (See 2 C.F.R. § 200.449(a)).
-Financing costs (including interest) to acquire, construct, or replace capital assets, that would be used by the non-Federal entity in support of Federal awards, may be allowable, subject to conditions (See 2 C.F.R. § 200.449(c)-(g)). - If some or all of the work will be accomplished through a contract, the procurement standards of 2 C.F.R. §§ 200.317-200.326, as applicable, must be met. - Written approval from the Federal awarding agency is required for any costs incurred prior to the issuance of a grant award.
-Pre-award costs should be requested as part of an application for funding (See 2 C.F.R. § 200.458). - All of the costs for which an eligible entity plans to seek reimbursement must meet 2 C.F.R.
-Part 200, Subpart E Cost Principles of the Uniform Guidance.
+An eligible recipient engages in pre-award project activities and incurs pre-award costs at its own risk.

+Q42.
+Are there considerations of which eligible entities should be aware when exploring whether to issue bonds for projects that would be reimbursed with Trust Funds?

+A. An eligible entity will need to consider factors such as the cost of financing and the amount of time needed to complete a project when considering whether to issue a bond to fund a project for which it plans to later seek reimbursement from its Trust Fund allocation.

+All grants awarded by Treasury under the RESTORE Act must comply with the RESTORE Act, Treasury's implementing regulations, and applicable federal laws and regulations on grants, including the Uniform Guidance.
+We encourage eligible entities considering whether to issue bonds for projects for which they plan to seek reimbursement from the Trust Fund, to remain particularly aware of the following provisions in the Uniform Guidance:

+- Costs incurred for interest on borrowed capital or the use of the eligible entity's own funds, however represented, are unallowable (See 2 CFR § 200.449(a)).
+Financing costs (including interest) to acquire, construct, or replace capital assets, that would be used by the non-Federal entity in support of Federal awards, may be allowable, subject to conditions (See 2 CFR § 200.449(c)-(g)). - If some or all of the work will be accomplished through a contract, the procurement standards of 2 CFR § 200.317-200.327, as applicable, must be met. - Written approval from the Federal awarding agency is required for any costs incurred prior to the issuance of a grant award.
+Pre-award costs should be requested as part of an application for funding (See 2 CFR § 200.458). - All of the costs for which an eligible entity plans to seek reimbursement must meet 2 CFR Part 200, Subpart E Cost Principles of the Uniform Guidance.

+Q43.
 Before taking steps to finance a project, an eligible entity should notify OGCR about its plans to seek reimbursement of pre-award costs, including debt financing costs, through a future Direct Component grant.

-41. Q. May an eligible recipient be reimbursed for project costs after a project is completed?
+May an eligible recipient be reimbursed for project costs after a project is completed?

 A. If an eligible entity has completed a project with its own funds, it may seek reimbursement as pre-award costs through an application for a Direct Component grant under the RESTORE Act.
 However, an eligible entity incurs pre-award costs at its own risk.
-All work funded with a grant awarded by Treasury under the RESTORE Act must comply with the RESTORE Act, Treasury's final rule, and federal laws and regulations on grants, including the Uniform Guidance (see also FAQs #33 and 34 on Pre-Award Costs).
+All work funded with a grant awarded by Treasury under the RESTORE Act must comply with the RESTORE Act, Treasury's implementing regulations, and applicable federal laws and regulations on grants, including the Uniform Guidance (see also FAQs #35 and #36 on Pre-Award Costs).